COLORADO DENVER AND THE WEST

 Free magazines such as the Westword, the Rooster and other local publications that survive on dispo advertising will close or become a shadow of their past glory.
 The state and city/county budget woes, will get much worse without the MJ tax revenue and the many permit fees paid to government agencies.

 Repeal will also distort the local commercial real estate markets.
 There will be plenty of small retail shops and former industrial sized grows dumped on the market.
-It will take many years for landlords to find new tenants for their empty properties.
+It will take many years for landlords to find new tenants or buyers for their empty properties.
 Same goes for the general residential housing markets.

 Several years ago, there was a ballot measure to more than double the price of a pack of cigarettes.
 It passed around 80/20.
 More recently, flavored tobacco products (including menthol) were banned because the majority of voters became convinced that stores were selling those products to minors, which is totally illegal to begin with.
-No store clerk will risk getting caught, as there are "testers" out there in the wild.
-Joe Camel RIP.
-ID required to visit all tobacco, liquor and marijuana stores.
-I mention this because there is a real possibility the voters will be convinced to vote for the A64 repeal.
-This will turn into a war for votes.

 Ole Larsen